MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 larger [CMS DE-SynPuf
 dataset](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF).
 For a database engine, we picked [SQLite](https://www.sqlite.org/).
-Using SQLite in a tutorial is convenient because it does not require a database server to run and allows us to distribute the whole database as a single file.
+Using SQLite in a guide is convenient because it does not require a database server to run and allows us to distribute the whole database as a single file.
 FunSQL supports SQLite and many other database engines.
 The techniques discussed here are not specific to SQLite and once you learn them, you will be able to apply them to any SQL database.

-If you wish to follow along with the tutorial and run the examples, download the database file:
+If you wish to follow along with the guide and run the examples, download the database file:

 ```julia